-You could be forgiven thinking that the Japanese Ground Self-Defense Forces Public Information Center is a museum, but that be misleading.
+You could be forgiven thinking that the Japanese Ground Self-Defence Forces Public Information Center is a museum, but it's far from that.
 I mean you walk in and you see a lot of military exhibits like tanks, helicopters, guns and bombs so it definitely does look like a museum.
 Walk around a bit and then you’d notice that everything there (with the exception of one exhibit) is modern or fairly modern.
 There is nothing there from Japanese military history.
-The of this facility is to act as the publicity center for Japan’s army.
-People who are eligible to join Japanese Ground Self-Defense Forces can go there to get some more information about what to expect in the service.
+The purpose of this facility is to act as the publicity centre for Japan’s army.
+People who are eligible to join Japanese Ground Self-Defence Forces can go there to get some more information about what to expect in the service.
 But, for anyone who isn’t eligible and has an interest in things military, it is a great place.
-To be honest, I enjoy immensely.
+To be honest, I enjoy it immensely.

-When you get there, don’t be surprised how small it is, but, everything there is real McCoy.
+When you get there, don’t be surprised how small it is, but, everything there is real and was used at some point in the past.
 Inside in the main building there is a Bell AH-1 Cobra helicopter and a Type 90 tank.
 You can also see a Type 91 man-portable surface-to-air missile, some machine guns and assault rifles, a motorbike, gasmasks, military rations and even a one-ton bomb from World War II.
 And for those into GI Joe, you can even don a uniform for the duration of your stay.

 Outside are the rest of the “big” displays.
 Some of Japan’s modern military equipment can be seen there, including:

 4) Type 94 beach-minelayer;

 5) Type 74 and 75 self-propelled guns;